A pioneer in the robo-investing space, Wealthfront is suitable for both newbie investors as well as investors with larger taxable portfolios.

 After that, the fee is charged monthly, based on an annual fee of 0.25%.
 You will also pay a fee for each of the ETFs you own.
 All ETFs come with fees, but Wealthfront focuses on low-cost ETFs, and your fees on those will range from 0.04% to 0.35% and averaging 0.12%, depending on the ETFs in your portfolio.

 For those who invest more than $100,000, it’s possible to use direct indexing, rather than relying entirely on ETFs.
-This provides additional tax benefits, in addition to Wealthfront’s use of automatic tax-loss harvesting.
-Basically, Wealthfront allows those with larger portfolios to participate in a direct investing plan that includes individual securities weighted towards an index, making it possible to buy and sell based on which capital losses can offset capital gains (such as from dividends) and other income elsewhere.
+Wealthfront is the only robo advisor to offer Direct Indexing.
+This provides additional tax benefits, in addition to Wealthfront’s use of automated tax-loss harvesting.
+Basically, Wealthfront allows those with larger portfolios to participate in Direct Indexing that includes individual securities weighted towards an index, making it possible to buy and sell based on which capital losses can offset capital gains (such as from dividends) and other income elsewhere.

 Wealthfront also makes it easy to manage your portfolio.
 You can adjust the information that accounts for your risk tolerance and the dashboard is intuitive.
 Additionally, it’s possible to use the iPhone app to keep tabs on your portfolio.
 You can close your account when you want, and Wealthfront makes it relatively easy to rollover retirement accounts.